 When we turned off the main road to head into Safranbolu there were only five kilometres to go, but that managed to include three pretty short, sharp climbs and several hundred metres of pretty rough cobblestones just to really finish us off!

 Into the hotel and while I was waiting for permanent bags to have a shower I got my tent dried in the sun, then also got Michael’s and Ruth’s out for them as well.
-Through the afternoon we hug out in the hotel courtyard enjoying refreshing beverages from the store across the road whilst getting tents dried and things sorted.
+Through the afternoon we hung out in the hotel courtyard enjoying refreshing beverages from the store across the road whilst getting tents dried and things sorted.

 A couple of local lads found us and it turns out that empty Efes bottles are worth 25 kuruş (one quarter of a lira) each, so they had a relatively profitable afternoon waiting for us to finish a beer and then collecting the bottles up and taking them back to the store – kept them busy and meant the bottles got reused rather than ending up in the bin.